AIP Publishing LLC

 Data Availability Statements

-If you’re submitting your paper to an AIP Publishing journal, you’ll be asked to provide a data availability statement with your submission, informing readers where the data can be found.
-Please be aware that some journals in the portfolio may require that new data be made available at the time of manuscript submission.
-Please check the journal’s Editorial Policies for further information.
+If you’re submitting your paper to an AIP Publishing journal, you’ll be asked to provide a data availability statement with your submission, informing readers where to go to request or access the underlying data of the article.

 Download Data Availability Statement Templates